weyoss/redis-smq/README.md

 **What's New**

+- 05.09.2025: V9 is coming soon — a focused refinement of V8.
+It brings end-to-end message observability, a more robust and efficient message storage layer, and a new Web UI for managing queues.

-✨ V8 is here!
+- 13.04.2025: V8 is here!
 Major architecture improvements, Pub/Sub delivery model, worker threads, enhanced TypeScript support, and more.
 [See release notes](release-notes/release-v8.md).

 **Key Features**